Cramping in Pregnancy – Causes, Signs and How to Relieve

 While cramping during pregnancy is inevitable, you can take measures to avoid this discomfort to a great extent.
 A couple of things that you could do to cope with this phase are:

-• Sit, lie down or change positions.
-There are times when changing position, lying on the alternate side, light stretching and some body movement can help ease the pain.
+- Sit, lie down or change positions.
+There are times when changing positions, lying on the alternate side, light stretching, and doing some body movement can help ease the pain.

-• Drink plenty of water, eat fresh fruits and vegetables and try to ignore highly processed foods to avoid constipation.
+- Drink plenty of water, eat fresh fruits and vegetables, and try to avoid highly processed foods to avoid constipation.

 While pregnancy could be a life-changing experience, it could leave you baffled on many occasions.
 Make sure that you don’t lose sleep over these physical changes because they might affect your emotional well-being.
 Be proactive and enjoy your pregnancy to the fullest.